funteck123/FOP_Tron/README.md

 ![Classic tron legacy light cycles](image/Classictronlegacylightcycles.webp)

 Now that characters, enemies, and disc mechanics are implemented, the next step is to design the core arena gameplay loop — the heart of FOP Tron.
-This system replaces traditional turn-based or text-based battles with a dynamic, real-time 2D light cycle arena where players and AI compete to survive on the Grid.
+This system replaces traditional turn-based or text-based battles with a dynamic, real-time 2D light cycle arena where players and AI Bots compete to survive on the Grid.

 2.5.1 Core Mechanics
 1. Each round begins by spawning the player and AI-controlled enemies at a random quadrant within the arena.